Hogsmill River: Epsom and Ewell

 The source of the Hogsmill River is a chalk spring just outside Bourne Hall Park in Ewell, Surrey.
 It flows in a northerly direction between Kingston Road and the sports field beside the railway track.
 The Hogsmill passes the sites of the Lower and Upper Mills, and Ewell Court Mills, where gunpowder was produced in the 18th and 19th centuries, and gently bends to the left before flowing under the Mole Valley railway line between and at the start of the Hogsmill Open Space which follows the river until the borough boundary with Kingston.

 The river continues its course in green space between the residential areas of Ewell Court and West Ewell and is joined by the Green Lanes Stream.
 After a short distance of green space, the river runs as a boundary between Poole Road Recreation Ground and Ewell Court Park and flows behind Ewell Athletics Track.
 It reaches another confluence, this one being with the Ewell Court Stream, flowing in just downstream from Ewell Court Lake as it continues into West Ewell.

 The Hogsmill runs further through the open space and passes near West Ewell Infants School and Ruxley Church before flowing under Ruxley Farm Bridge, the site of the former Ruxley Splash.
 It passes Riverview Primary School in the residential area of Ruxley Ward before the confluence with the Bonesgate Stream, which here marks the boundary between the boroughs of Epsom and Ewell in Surrey and Kingston in Greater London.
-After the confluence, the Hogsmill bends to the right near Riverview Road and continues as the boundary past Tolworth Court Bridge with the A240 (Kingston Road) to the junction with the B284 (Worcester Park Road).
+After the confluence, the Hogsmill bends to the right near Riverview Road and alongside the new wetlands at Tolworth Court Farm Fields and then continues as the boundary past Tolworth Court Bridge with the A240 (Kingston Road) to the junction with the B284 (Worcester Park Road).